Charles Duhigg

 Expand all >

-Supercommunicators: The Science of Conversation and Connection
+Author Talk: Supercommunicators - The Power of Conversation and Hidden Language of Connection

 Why do some conversations succeed — while others fail?
-How does communication work within our brains, our families, our workplaces and our communities?
-This is a book about what happens inside our minds when we open our mouths and ears — and the surprising and unexpected reasons so much goes right a ...
+How does communication work within our brains, our families, our workplaces, and our communities?
+CHARLES DUHIGG’s new book and speech Supercommunicators: The Power of Conversation and Hidden Language of Connection is about what happens inside o ...

 The Secrets of Being Productive in Life and Business

 Productivity is often measured by the speed at which we tackle our to-do lists.
 Real productivity, however, comes from thinking differently, and more deeply: Managing how we identify goals, construct teams, direct our focus and spark innovation on demand.
-In this lecture, Charles Duhigg looks at wha ...
+In this lecture, CHARLES DUHIGG looks at wha ...

 Productivity is often measured by the speed at which we tackle our to-do lists.
 Real productivity, however, comes from thinking differently, and more deeply: Managing how we identify goals, construct teams, direct our focus and spark innovation on demand.
-In this lecture, Charles Duhigg looks at what separates the merely busy from the genuinely productive.
+In this lecture, CHARLES DUHIGG looks at what separates the merely busy from the genuinely productive.
 The key is mental habits - what psychologists call ‘contemplative routines’ - that allow us to think more deeply, particularly when thinking is hardest.
 With case studies from Broadway, the story of a critically injured airplane and how Google sought to build the perfect team, Duhigg explains how people and companies become smarter, faster and better.

 Agile Management & Commitment Cultures

-Drawing on in-depth research, Charles Duhigg looks at two fundamental approaches to managing others: Decentralizing decision-making and creating commitment cultures based on trust.
+Drawing on in-depth research, CHARLES DUHIGG looks at two fundamental approaches to managing others: Decentralizing decision-making and creating commitment cultures based on trust.
 By looking at how the FBI used the Toyota Production System to solve a kidnapping case, Duhigg describes what happens w ...

-Drawing on in-depth research, Charles Duhigg looks at two fundamental approaches to managing others: Decentralizing decision-making and creating commitment cultures based on trust.
+Drawing on in-depth research, CHARLES DUHIGG looks at two fundamental approaches to managing others: Decentralizing decision-making and creating commitment cultures based on trust.
 By looking at how the FBI used the Toyota Production System to solve a kidnapping case, Duhigg describes what happens when decision-making is transferred to those closest to the problem, with results sure to astound companies from any industry.

 Idea Brokers and Creative Desperation—Boosting the Creative Process

 Accelerating innovation is a key goal for almost any company.
 But innovating on a deadline can be torturous—unless you understand how creativity works.
-In this fascinating lecture, Charles Duhigg looks at the making of Disney’s Frozen, a film on the brink of collapse until one small shift helped spu ...
+In this fascinating lecture, CHARLES DUHIGG looks at the making of Disney’s Frozen, a film on the brink of collapse until one small shift helped spu ...

 Accelerating innovation is a key goal for almost any company.
 But innovating on a deadline can be torturous—unless you understand how creativity works.
-In this fascinating lecture, Charles Duhigg looks at the making of Disney’s Frozen, a film on the brink of collapse until one small shift helped spur a creative breakthrough that led to one of the highest grossing movies in history.
+In this fascinating lecture, CHARLES DUHIGG looks at the making of Disney’s Frozen, a film on the brink of collapse until one small shift helped spur a creative breakthrough that led to one of the highest grossing movies in history.
 With multiple case studies, Duhigg explains that improving the creative process relies on intellectual middlemen—or ‘idea brokers’—who help us establish the right creative tensions, see old ideas in new ways, and ensure that the thrill of breakthrough doesn’t blind us to better alternatives.

 The Power of Habit

-In this keynote lecture, Charles Duhigg begins by exploring the science of habit formation, illustrating why we do what we do and how we can change it.
+In this keynote lecture, CHARLES DUHIGG begins by exploring the science of habit formation, illustrating why we do what we do and how we can change it.
 Duhigg explains why the most powerful habits have emotional cores, and how tweaking even one habit can have staggering effects.
 Duhigg draws from a ...

-In this keynote lecture, Charles Duhigg begins by exploring the science of habit formation, illustrating why we do what we do and how we can change it.
+In this keynote lecture, CHARLES DUHIGG begins by exploring the science of habit formation, illustrating why we do what we do and how we can change it.
 Duhigg explains why the most powerful habits have emotional cores, and how tweaking even one habit can have staggering effects.
 Duhigg draws from a number of current case studies—including the success of Febreze, how Starbucks trains employees in willpower habits, how organizational habits contributed to a tragic subway fire, and others—customizing them to his specific audience.

 Big Data

-Charles Duhigg discovered that Target, using Big Data, built a predictive model so precise it could tell when shoppers were pregnant—sometimes, even before their parents knew.
+CHARLES DUHIGG discovered that Target, using Big Data, built a predictive model so precise it could tell when shoppers were pregnant—sometimes, even before their parents knew.
 Increasingly, algorithms and data drive business decisions.
 At the heart of these models is a basic question: why do custome ...

-Charles Duhigg discovered that Target, using Big Data, built a predictive model so precise it could tell when shoppers were pregnant—sometimes, even before their parents knew.
+CHARLES DUHIGG discovered that Target, using Big Data, built a predictive model so precise it could tell when shoppers were pregnant—sometimes, even before their parents knew.
 Increasingly, algorithms and data drive business decisions.
 At the heart of these models is a basic question: why do customers habitually return to certain products and services?
 And how can companies influence those choices?
 Drawing on stories from multiple industries, Duhigg delivers riveting insights into how companies predict and control habits and ultimately know what customers want before they themselves do.

 Facebook Instagram LinkedIn Twitter